folio-org/docs/content/en/docs/_index.md

 ---

 {{% alert color="info"%}}
 This documentation supports the Quesnelia release of FOLIO.
+The Quesnelia release has reached end-of-life on 2025-05-23, is no longer supported, has known security vulnerabilities, and should not be used in production.
 Use the Releases menu to select a released version as needed.
 {{% /alert %}}

 **This section of the documentation contains links to external sites.
 Please be advised that these external sites are not maintained by the FOLIO Documentation Group and may be aligned with a different FOLIO release.**